 Catch limits for this fishery have been set biennially since 2012.
 Catch limits are based on a precautionary harvest control rule, assuming there is no recruitment in the second year of the assessment period.
-Catch limits for the second year of an assessment period are therefore always lower than those for the first year.
 Annual catches, relative to the catch limit, are variable depending on the extent of participation in the fishery.
 They are also influenced by both interannual variation in the icefish population abundance and the availability of fish to the fishery (i.e., changes in the location and depth of fish).
 Specific size-based move-on rules apply in this fishery so that a vessel must move at least 5 nautical miles from a location where >10% of C. gunnari are less than 240mm, are detailed in Conservation Measure 42-01, paragraph 4.